1EdTech/lets-build-an-extended-transcript/tutorial-1/index.md

 }
 ```

-We have one more step, but before we take that step, save your changes and upload the transcript to the IMS Extended Transcript Viewer.
-You should see two competencies.
+We have one more step, but before we proceed, save your changes and upload the transcript to the IMS Extended Transcript Viewer.
+You should see two unrelated competencies.

 <table class="image">
-<caption align="bottom">Our transcript should now have two competencies.</caption>
+<caption align="bottom">Our transcript should now have two unrelated competencies.</caption>
 <tr><td><img src="images/7.png" width="576" height="360" /></td></tr>
 </table>

-### Associating the competencies
+### <a name="associating-competencies"></a> Associating the competencies

 Third, let's declare that "Alternative Energy" is the parent of "Harnessing Planentary Rotational Energy":